niftynei/droidtalks/drawables/drawables.md

 - Basically creates an ‘independent’ state.

 ![right|65%] (constant-state-mutate.png)

+^ mutate allows you to create a new, independent constant state value for an instance of a drawable.

 ^ This is useful when you want to modify properties of drawables loaded from resources